-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 Day 5

-On Tuesday the Unser snowmobile team and Ski Patrollers followed their tracks back to the spot where they’d left off the previous day and resumed their arduous climb.
+On Tuesday the Unser snowmobile team and ski patrollers followed their tracks back to the spot where they’d left off the previous day and resumed their arduous climb.
 Battling a blizzard, the searchers took until mid-afternoon to reach the ridge north of Canjilon—the area where the Bonanza had disappeared from radar.
 They were close now.

 The terrain had become steeper and more treacherous the higher they climbed, fraught with rocky cliffs and deep arroyos filled with snow.
 Gabe Valdez—mounted on his snowmobile—was freezing.
-The Ski Patrol leader noticed the tough cop’s movements slow down and his shivering stop—the telltale signs of hypothermia.
+The ski patrol leader noticed the tough cop’s movements slow down and his shivering stop—the telltale signs of hypothermia.
 “You can’t keep going!” he yelled over the snowmobile’s roar.

 The group doubled back to a primitive cabin they’d passed just lower on the ridge.
-Inside, the Ski Patrollers heated water for Gabe and helped him swap his snow-soaked duds for dry clothes.
+Inside, the ski patrollers heated water for Gabe and helped him swap his snow-soaked duds for dry clothes.
 Then the group sheltered for several hours, as the blizzard raged.

 Forced to suspend the search yet again due to darkness, the group began their descent.
 They had no way of knowing they were just 400 yards from Tony’s buried Bonanza.